itemis/itemis-blog/CheBlog.md

 echo "exec ${LS_DIR}/mydsl/bin/mydsl-standalone" >> ${LS_LAUNCHER}
 ```

+The Script looks quite complicated but that's caused by Che's ability to support different linuxes as workspace machines.
+The relevant part does

+* Download the server tar file from the internet
+* Unpack it
+* Create a launch script

-We update `scripts/update_agents.sh` so that it knows ours shell script and JSON.
+We update `scripts/update_agents.sh` so that it knows to process ours shell script and JSON.

 ```
 updateAgentScript ".." "org.eclipse.che.ls.mydsl"
 ```

-And run `update_agents.sh`.
+And run it.
 Our `org.eclipse.che.ls.mydsl.json` should be updated with the script now.

 ### Adapt the stacks